5.2.2 Data Display

 /rosout -

-On the PC, the current topics are queried using the following command and the results are as follows:
+On the PC, query the current topics using the following command and observe the output:

 - Foxy